melborne/tildoc/README.md

 # Tildoc

-Add String#~ for removing leading margins of a heredoc.
+Add String#~ for removing leading margins of heredocs.

 ## Installation